-The income statements of the Company's branch are translated into USD at the average exchange rate prevailing during the year.
-Statements of financial position are translated at the exchange rate at the closing date.
+In the comparative financial statement, the income statement of the Company's branch is translated into USD at the average exchange rate prevailing during the year.
+Statement of financial position is translated at the exchange rate at the closing date.
 Differences arising in the translation of financial statements of the branch are recorded in other comprehensive income as foreign currency translation reserve.
-The functional currency of the branch is the local currency (euro).
+The functional currency of the branch is the local currency (Euro).